aryarakshit/NewsAI/README.md

 **A smart, AI-powered news aggregator that gives you the full picture with real-time perspectives and bias analysis.**

+## Note on AI Assistance
+This project was developed with the assistance of AI tools.
+While the core logic, architecture, and design decisions were driven by the development team, AI was utilized for code generation, optimization, and debugging.
+All AI-generated code has been thoroughly reviewed, tested, and modified to ensure it meets our specific functional requirements and quality standards.

 ## Description / Overview
 In an era of information overload and polarized media, getting the objective truth is harder than ever. **News AI App** solves this by aggregating the latest headlines and using advanced AI (Gemini) to analyze each story instantly.